google/clspv/docs/OpenCLCOnVulkan.md

 Normally plain-old-data arguments are passed into the kernel via a storage buffer.
 Use the option `-pod-pushconstant` to pass these parameters in via push constants.
-The option `-cluster-pod-kernel-args` must also be specified.
+The option `-cluster-pod-kernel-args=0` cannot be specified.
 Push constants are intended to provide a fast read path and should be faster to access than a buffer.

 When the option `-pod-pushconstant` is used, the descriptor map lists the `argKind` of